mleznik/ganbakeoff/README.md

 This repository provides the python code used for our research for our evaluation of different GAN architectures.

-We acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).

 For demo purposes, we provide the code and configurations used to synthesise time series in our multi-class setup.

 ## Dependencies